Orders Dividing Retirement Plans

 For further information regarding QDROs, please see the U.S. Department of Labor’s website.

-Military Retirement Benefits and Federal Civil Service Retirement Plans
+Military Retirement Benefits and Federal Government Retirement Plans

 The Uniformed Services Former Spouses’ Protection Act (USFSPA) governs the calculation and division of military benefits upon divorce.
 With respect to federal service retirement plans, however, governmental plans, including the Civil Service Retirement System (CSRS) and the Federal Employees Retirement System (FERS), are exempt from ERISA and are regulated under different federal rules.
 Rules regulating the division of federal civil service retirement benefits, for example, can be found under various sections of Title 5 of the United States Code.